ccnnnie/secretAppStackathon/README.md

 # Secret App

-Secret App is a serverless web application built with AWS Lambda, Amazon API Gateway, and Amazon Dynamodb, and with React and Material UI on the front-end.
+Secret App is a serverless web application built with AWS Lambda, Amazon API Gateway, and Amazon DynamoDB, and with React and Material UI on the front-end.

 A user's secret is not saved to the database in plaintext.
 It is